 Students in fully synchronous online courses must attend class meetings online and in real time.

 Students who test positive for COVID-19, who are required to quarantine due to exposure to a COVID-19 positive individual, or who are the primary caregiver for a child who has tested positive for COVID-19 or a child who is required to quarantine due to exposure to a COVID-19 positive individual should fill out the COVID reporting form on the LSU Law Center website, complete the LSU symptom tracker, and notify the Associate Dean of Student and Academic Affairs immediately.
-Students who are experiencing symptoms of COVID-19 should refrain from coming to class, test for COVID-19 instead of coming to campus, notify the Associate Dean of Student and Academic Affairs immediately, and provide the Associate Dean a copy of the test results when available.
+Students who are experiencing symptoms of COVID-19 should refrain from coming to class, test for COVID-19 instead of coming to campus, notify the Associate Dean of Student & Academic Affairs immediately, and provide the Associate Dean a copy of proof of testing when available.
 Students who have complied with all of the above requirements will be provided a copy of class recordings for these absences, and must certify to the Associate Dean that they viewed those recordings in their entirety within 21 days of the recorded session.
 (Alternatives to certifying attendance by viewing recordings should be arranged with the professor and approved by the Associate Dean for clinical courses in light of client confidentiality.)
 Students who exceed absences in a course and have COVID-related absences should notify the Associate Dean of Student and Academic Affairs and provide documentation of compliance with all COVID-19-related absence protocols.
 The Associate Dean will present the student’s request to remain enrolled in the course to the Executive Committee for consideration.
 The Executive Committee shall employ a rebuttable presumption that COVID-19-related absences meeting Law Center protocols be excused.
 (This presumption applies even when a student refrains from coming to campus because of COVID-19 symptoms, tests on that day, and receives a negative test result.)

 Hurricane Ida-Related Makeup Classes and Absences